-CHALLENGE I decided to participate in this week’s dVerse challenge.
+CHALLENGE I decided to participate in this week's dVerse challenge.
 The prompt is SHARKS.
-I’m a few days late, but I thought I would go ahead and post on my blog.
+I'm a few days late, but I thought I would go ahead and post on my blog.
 In honor of Shark Week, I wrote a poem.
 I never watched the entire movie JAWS.
-I left the room once I saw that Huge shark.
-Shark Week is an…
+I left the room once I saw that… Continue reading Memoirs of a Shark

 Let’s Go To The Museum: Apollinaire and His Friends